 This document is an excerpt from the EUR-Lex website

 In these cases, the Court clarified that the primacy of EU law must be applied to all national acts, whether they were adopted before or after the EU act in question.
-With EU law becoming superior to national law, the national provisions are not automatically annulled or invalidated.
+Where EU law takes precedence over conflicting national law, the national provisions are not automatically annulled or invalidated.
 However, national authorities and courts must refuse to apply those provisions as long as the overriding EU norms are in force.